-- If you’re just getting started, take advantage of the website setup wizard, which tries to walk you through some basic choices for the setup of your agenda and whether you want to invite guests to register online to attend your meetings.
+- If you’re just getting started, take advantage of the website setup wizard, which walks you through some basic choices for the setup of your agenda and whether you want to invite guests to register online to attend your meetings.

 - Take the time to customize your home page, telling the world what’s special about your club.
 The WordPress editor is essentially a web-based word processor — nothing to get overwhelmed about.
 Learn just enough about WordPress content blocks that you can elements like images and subheadings, in addition to paragraph text.

 - Activate few if any plugins.
 The extensibility of WordPress is one of its strengths, and Toastmost has a number of plugins necessary for operation of the service turned on by default.
-I’ve made many additional, optional plugins available, but turning on too many of them will slow down your website and can cause other problems.
+I’ve made many additional, optional plugins available, but turning on too many of them will slow down your website and can cause other problems (like plugins conflicting with other plugins).
 Use them judiciously.

 - Focus on the essentials.
 You don’t need to explore every menu option and setting.
 On Toastmost, I try to make sure accounts start out with reasonable defaults.

 - Most of the settings you might want to change will be on one of two Settings screens, the one for RSVPMaker and the one for Toastmasters.
 The Toastmasters Settings screen is where you would specify your officer list, for example, and allows you to designate additional site administrators.